benjdod/comp520-compilerproject/guide.md

 ### Strings

 Strings can be used as described in the PA5 specification.
-Escape characters are supported.
+All valid [Java escape characters](https://docs.oracle.com/javase/tutorial/java/data/characters.html) except `\u` are supported.
+The `length()` and `equals()` methods are supported on String instances as well.

 ### Method Overloading

 Methods can be overloaded as in Java.
 The predefined method `System.out.println` has been overloaded to accept `int`, `boolean`, `String`, and void arguments.

+### CLI Arguments

+The compiler has options that can be set via command line arguments.

+ - `-v, --verbose`  : output information about the compilation process
+ - `-q, --quiet`    : suppress all output including errors
+ - `-c, --color`    : colored output
+ - `-d, --dest`     : destination filepath

 ---